nicnilov/ABWProfilePatches/README.md

 and splice reverse lookup color into the printing profile.
 Here's the instructions you get just running the program with no arguments:

-    -----ABWProfileMaker V2.1-----
+    -----ABWProfileMaker V2.2-----
          ---------- Step 1 -----------
     ABWProfilePatches S|L [n]
-      Creates RGB CGATS file Where S generates 52 RGB patches 0:5:255, L generates 256 RGB patches 0:1:255 and the optional [n] is number of pattern repeats
+      Creates RGB CGATS file Where "S" generates 52 RGB patches 0:5:255, "L" generates 256 RGB patches 0:1:255 and the optional [n] is number of pattern repeats.
+Use this to print and read a B&W profile chart using i1profiler in B&W mode.

+         ---------- Step 1.5 -----------
+    ABWProfilePatches EVAL MeasurementFilename.txt
+      When "EVAL" is the first argument, the CGATs file is read, identical RGB patches are aggregated, average printed out for each patch's L*a*b* values, patch diffs from ave. and location# are printed.
+      This can be used with regular, non-neutral patch sets

          ---------- Step 2 -----------
     ABWProfilePatches MeasurementFilename.txt ProfileName
-      If only MeasurementFilename is given, just display statistics, and extended tracking accuracy, otherwise
       Reads a ABW CGATS measurement file of neutral patches and creates synthetic RGBLAB CGATs files named "ProfileName.txt" and "ProfileName_adj.txt" from which one creates ICC profiles.
 Then make profiles from these two files using an automatically created batch file "make_argyll_abw_profile.bat" if you have Argyll's software installed or manually with a program like I1Profiler

+      If only the MeasurementFilename is given, just display statistics, and extended tracking accuracy.
+This can be used to compare how close the intrinsic neutral tones are to sRGB.
+This mode can also be used to compare how well a B&W profile tracks ReLCol, RelCol/BPC, or AbsCol.
+      See readme file in github for examples.

          ---------- Step 3 -----------
     ABWProfilePatches Profile
-      Where profile is the name of base profile with a suffix of ".icm" There must be two profiles from the previous step.
+      Manual mode: Where profile is the name of base profile with a suffix of ".icm" Use i1profiler to create two ICM profiles from the two output CGATs files from step 2.
 The second profile has the same name with "_adj" added.
-The A2B1 tables inside the Profile_adj.icm will replace the A2B1 table inside Profile.icm.
-Discard the "_adj" profile. and install the first.
+The A2B1 tables inside the Profile_adj.icm replace the A2B1 table inside Profile.icm.
+Discard the "_adj" profile. and install the first in your system's profile directory.

 ## Installation
-A Windows x64 (64 bit) executable is provided.
+A Windows x64 (64 bit) executable is provided as a "Release".
 For those that wish to use Linux or iOS, there is standard source code.
-The provided C++17 code is portable and requires no libraries.
+The provided C++20 code is portable and requires no libraries.
-A Visual Studio 2019 project is provided but one can also just load the `.h` and `.cpp` files in the same directory, compile the source files, and link into an executable.
+A Visual Studio 2022 project is provided but one can also just load the `.h` and `.cpp` files in the same directory, compile the source files, and link into an executable.

-### Comparing Printing Black and White in Full Color Mode
+### Comparing Printing Black and White images using Full Color Mode
 The second step in making the synthesized patch sets has an additional feature.
 It prints out a distribution that shows how much dE20000 variation occurs between steps of 5 and 15.
 This provides information on how smooth the neutral tone transitions are.
-Additionally, if duplicates were selected when creating the patch set, it prints out the statistical distribution of L*, a* and b* between the same patches.
-This is useful for checking the consistency the printer.

 One easy way to see how much better Black and White mode over just using standard color printing to print black and white images is to compare Black and White against printing the neutral patches using standard color settings.
-I see over a 2 to 1 reduction in errors using Black and White.
+I see over a 2 to 1 reduction in L* errors using Black and White.

 Here is a comparison of the statistics for Glossy (PK Ink) on the Epson 9800 using ABW and using the same, device neutral patch set with full color selected.

-These are the statistics in color mode.
+First, these are the statistics in color mode.
 This shows that adding CYM inks, even with device neutral patches (R=G=B), which is required for color printing, produces much higher measurement variations.

 ##### These are the statistics printing black and white images using full color mode

-    -----ABWProfilePatches V2.0 in color printing mode-----
+    -----ABWProfilePatches V2.2 in color printing mode-----

     Statistics for: 9800Neutrals52x5_dev_M2.txt